How To Take Care Of Your Body When You're Depressed

 You can even become a warrior, a perfect human specimen, without moving.
 Forget running, forget lifting weights, forget moving at all, except from bathroom to bedroom.
 It’s all mental.

 But keep your eyes on the prize.
-The exercise routines of the depressive are grueling, but they are worth it.
+The exercise routines of the depressive are gruelling, but they are worth it.
 Your body is your temple and your trash can.

 Now, check out the latest episode of How To Weep In Public on RIOT:

-Note: Editor's Note: If you've struggled with depression, you've probably heard the typical advice — "try exercising," "eat right," "change your mindset" — all of which can feel dismissive (and impossible) when you're really struggling.
-As part of our mission to start a more open conversation surrounding mental health issues, Refinery29 recently launched a show with comedian Jacqueline Novak on our brand-new YouTube channel, RIOT.